CalStott/VPCs/vpc_notes.md

   - Source/destination (e.g. 0.0.0.0/0 or another SG)

 You can **assign multiple SGs to an instance and modify rules without restarting the instance**.

+Network Access Control Groups (NACL) are like security groups for a subnet rather than a specific instance.
+Allow for greater privatisation and customisability.